Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 #2.
 Need Margin Money

-Option trading involves a higher amount of risks due to the large number of underlying instruments and volatility.
+Option trading involves a higher amount of risk due to a large number of underlying instruments and volatility.

 For buying options contracts you may need a small amount that is equal to the premium amount multiplied by the underlying contract value.

-For example, to buy 1 lot of Bank Nifty Call options (that has an underlying value of 25) and currently premium trading at Rs.
+For example, to buy 1 lot of Bank Nifty Call options (that has an underlying value of 15) and currently premium trading at Rs.
 700, you need to have Rs.
-700 x 25 = Rs.
-17,500 cash in your account.
+700 x 15 = Rs.
+10,500 as cash margin in your trading account.

-But, for selling options contracts there are exchange stipulated margins requirements based on the volatility of the underlying instruments that are higher in comparison to buying options.
+But, for selling options contracts there are exchange stipulated margin requirements based on the volatility of the underlying instruments that are higher in comparison to buying options.

 In general, you need to keep at least Rs.
 1.5 Lakhs to Rs.
 2 Lakhs of funds in your trading account depending on your trading requirements.